FreymundDeveloper/FreymundDeveloper/README.md

 ## About me 🌌

 - 💻 Focus on Full Stack Development
-- 🔎 Currently Looking for a Job
+- 💼 Currently work at 2clix Tecnologia®
 - 🎓 Degreed in Information Systems
 - 🌐 Brazilian
 - 🕹️ Casual Gamer in My Spare Time